ng-Classic/ng-classic/docs/BRANCHES.md

 ## Major releases lifecycle

-Angular Classicreleases a major version roughly every six months.
+Angular Classic releases a major version roughly every six months.
 Following a major release, we move through a consistent lifecycle to the next major release, and repeat.
 At a high level, this process proceeds as follows: